Is a credit card enough to cover emergencies?

 The best defense for handling unexpected expenses is a rainy day fund.

 Setting aside a reasonable amount of cash will save you money and stress compared to using credit cards for those surprise expenses we all experience.
 At BrightDime, we suggest starting off with at least $500 saved in your rainy day fund, and working your way up from there.
-Not sure where to keep this fund?
-Check out this article below or start a chat with a BrightDime coach today!

 * We’re using 17% APR [the average credit card interest rate] with a minimum payment of 3% of the balance or $25, whichever is greater.